 January 10, 2014

-We share the concern for and support of the Coleman family expressed across the country, in particular the sentiments shared by the Missouri Coalition Against Domestic & Sexual Violence (MCADSV) yesterday.
-[2] While we are heartened that Missouri’s rape laws have been strengthened to include cases where a victim is unable to consent, we are still outraged by this case and the damaging, victim-blaming message that it sends to teenagers across the country: that a teenage girl reporting a rape perpetrated by a football star will ultimately lose.
+NNEDV shares the concern for and support of the Coleman family expressed across the country, in particular the sentiments shared by our member coalition, the Missouri Coalition Against Domestic and Sexual Violence.
+While we are heartened that Missouri’s rape laws have been strengthened to include cases where a victim is unable to consent, we are still outraged by this case and the damaging, victim-blaming message that it sends to teenagers across the country: that a teenage girl reporting a rape perpetrated by a football star will ultimately lose.

 Earlier this week, Daisy Coleman, the 14-year-old victim who has been cyberstalked and threatened repeatedly, attempted to take her own life.
 Coleman, now 16, had attended a party for one hour over the weekend and was “torn to smithereens” by her former friends on social media afterward.